lconnolly/whispersystems.org/_posts/2015-01-17-surrendering-to-the-potential-of-constraints.md

 I'd never really understood how to work that way.
 Chalk it up to personality or astrology or hysterics or something.
 I had already made my mind up about how I would approach this Winter Break of Code: embrace the chaos of the process, do my best to find a little piece of something to bite off and chew up.
 We had packed into the van at the airport, and were winding toward the dark mountains when my phone flashes with a notification:

 > Sup!
 Apparently we were on the same flight.
-I'm Riley, white t shirt holding a denim jacket by the carousel
+I'm Riley, white t shirt holding a denim jacket by the carousel.

 I laughed as I read it aloud, interrupting the introductions vanside.
 We were already almost 20 minutes from the airport.
 I chuckled.
 "Sometimes you have to iterate in the other direction," I thought.
 We pulled over and doubled back.